PierceBrandies/PetFeeder/README.md

 2. Install dependencies:
 To create a new conda environment and install all dependencies run this command:
-`conda create --name pet-feeder --file dependencies.txt`
+`conda create --name pet-feeder --file requirements.txt`

 3. Verify package installation:
 Activate conda environment using `conda activate pet-feeder`, and list packages using `conda list`, to verify with **requirements.txt** file that all packages and versions are the same.